 All diabetic patients are regularly monitored and invited to come for a full annual review yearly and a short interim review at six months.
 Care is sometimes shared with the local hospital, clinic or the Community Diabetic Nurse Specialist.
 Chiropody and dietary appointments can be arranged at the practice.
-Our Practice Nurse, Melanie Brown, will also give advice on diet and medication.
+Our Long Term Condition Nurse, Jo Ralph, will also give advice on diet and medication.
 Please call the surgery to speak to her for advice.

 New Patient Checks

 If you are new to the surgery please book an appointment with the Practice Nurse or your GP for a New Patient Check.
 During this appointment we will discuss your current health concerns and arrange for any ongoing medication to be continued.
+If you are on medication an appointment will be made with a Pharmacist/Pharmacy Technician – please ensure you have at least one months’ worth of medication from your previous surgery prior to registering.
 Please then book the check with your GP.

 The Apples Medical Centre – Named GP

 All patients of The Apples Medical Centre are allocated a named accountable GP who is responsible for their overall care.
 New patients will be advised who their named accountable GP is when they first register at the practice.

 Patients are able to contact the practice if they wish to know who this is, and if they have a preference to which GP that is, the practice where possible will make reasonable efforts to accommodate this request.

 What does 'accountable' mean?

 The named accountable GP is responsible for the co-ordination of all appropriate services required under the contract and ensure they are delivered to each of their patients where required (based on the clinical judgement of the named accountable GP).